solidOxytocin/solidOxytocin/README.md

       but I deleted FB to fix doom scrolling.
       Solution:
       Ilocos Sur Power Notifier App.
 A push notifications for power outages in my province.
-ISECO only posts them to Facebook, which is useless if you're not scrolling, not following the page, the need to press the bell icon or notify settings and NEED FACEBOOK!
+ISECO only posts them to Facebook, which is useless if you dot have Facebook, you're not scrolling, not following the page, the need to press the bell icon or notify settings.
 I built an event-driven pipeline: scraper → Supabase Edge Function → LLM enrichment → FCM fan-out.
     </td>
   </tr>
 </table>